abdullah-radwan/OAD/README.md

 Read the manual for full step-by-step explanation.

 ## Installation
-Go to releases and donwload the lastest release.
+Go to releases and download the latest release.
 Unzip the file and open OrbiterAddonsManager.exe.

 The available builds are for Windows only.

 ## Build
-You need to have Qt 5.11 installed.
+You need to have Qt 5.11 and Quazip installed.

 ```
 git clone https://github.com/abdullah-radwan/OAD.git ~/OAD